RickVM/Handwritten-digit-classification/README.md

 * Test deep learning performance vs XGBoost performance on MNIST
 * Explore and visualize the variety of metrics that can be used for classification performance
 * Learn how to save and deploy SKLearn and Keras/Tensorflow models.
-* Create a machine learning pipeline that can automatically scale and improve with data whilst guaranteeing improved performance in order to gain insights on the subject.
+* Design a machine learning pipeline that can automatically scale and improve with data whilst guaranteeing improved performance in order to gain insights on the subject.
+* Test the design

 # The pipeline consists of:
 * Simulator      (Executes the full pipeline based upon input parameters.)